j3rrywan9/rust-study/docs/programming_rust.md

 ### An Expression Language

+Expressions have values.
+Statements don't.

 Rust is what is called an *expression language*.
 This means it follows an older tradition, dating back to Lisp, where expressions do all the work.

+### Precedence and Associativity

 ### Blocks and Semicolons